Tortar/DynamicDiscreteSamplersComparisons/README.md

 - FT (https://github.com/manpen/dynamic-weighted-index)
 - DPA* (https://github.com/Daniel-Allendorf/proposal-array)

-Three different benchmarks are performed:
+Three performance benchmarks and one exactness benchmark are performed:

-- static sampling
+- performance test on static sampling
-- dynamic sampling with a fixed domain
+- performance test on dynamic sampling with a fixed domain
-- dynamic sampling with a variable domain
+- performance test on dynamic sampling with a variable domain
+- exactness test by an exponential decay strategy

+For more details, consult the associated paper referred in the citation section.

+## Execution

 To run the benchmarks on Linux, first install the necessary softwares with